Working with Templates

 - Test printing in black and white

-- Consider colorblind accessibility
+- Consider accessibility for colorblind viewers

 Image Placeholders